Abdallah-Obaid/learning-journal/mastering-Markdown.md

 #### 5. All bold and italic : ***All this text is important***
 ### *I can quote text using a > :-
 #### Ex:This an amaazing course
- > Teached by Razan Al-Quran
+ > Teached by Razan Al-Quran.
 ### *I can call out code or a command within a sentence with single backticks.
 The text within the backticks will not be formatted:-
 #### Ex: My name is `Abdallah obaid`
 ### *To format code or text into its own distinct block, use triple backticks:-